Close Menu

 If you decision doesn’t arrive within 60 days, don’t call your attorney or the hearing office.
 Give it another 30 days.
 Then, you can ask your attorney to call and check on the status of your hearing decision.

-At your hearing, it is possible for the judge to request more medical information.
-Sometimes, the judge will ask you attorney to get more evidence from your doctor or to get missing records.
-Most of the time, however, the judge will want to send you to one of SSA’s doctors for an exam.
+There are many reasons for a delay past 60 days.
+For example, it is possible for the judge to request more medical information.
+Sometimes, the judge will ask your attorney to get additional evidence from your doctor or to get missing records.
+It is also possible for the judge to send you to one of SSA’s doctors for an exam.
 This doctor exam is free to you.
-The reason the judge sends you to the doctor is to get more information about your medical condition.
+The reason the judge sends you to the doctor is to get further information about your medical condition.
 If the judge sends you to an SSA doctor exam, then that will delay your hearing decision.

 DIFFERENT TYPES OF ALJ HEARING DECISIONS